Consensus Clients

 Getting better latency

 Ethereum execution layer clients need decently low latency.
-IOPS can be used as a proxy for that.
-HDD will not be sufficient.
+Measure latency with ioping when the system is under load.
+NVMe SSD is highly recommended; HDD will not be sufficient.

-- AWS, gp2 or gp3 with provisioned IOPS have both been tested successfully.
+- AWS, gp2 or gp3 with provisioned IOPS delivered sub-par performance during sync committees.

 - Linode block storage, make sure to get NVMe-backed storage.